danieltjw/aifutures/README.md

 For example, a system where human feedback can influence AI systems and the AI systems can indirectly influence humans by incentivising humans that help it improve itself.

-We should research technologies that allow AI systems and humans to better collaborate with each other.
+We should research technologies that allow AI systems and humans to better interact with each other.

+## Test for long-term well-being

+As AIs reach human and super humans levels of capability, they will increasing be able to surprise us with understandings that are counter-intuitive (AlphaGo's move 37).

+It will be in our self-interest to learn from these AIs, and even consider giving up control over time, if they improve our long-term well-being.

+We should design tests of long-term well-being that AIs can be tested for.

 ...